Kushinagar: Iron Age

-The present Kushinagar is identified with Kusavati (in the pre-Buddha period) and Kushinara (in the post-Buddha period).
-It was the capital of one of the two Malla republics.
-The two Malla republics comprised one of the sixteen mahajanpads (oligarchic republics) of India in the 6th century BCE.
-Since then, it remained an integral part of the erstwhile empires of Maurya, Shunga, Kushana, Gupta, Harsha, and Pala dynasties.

-Location of Gautama Buddha's death and parinirvana
+Buddha's death

-When the Buddha reached his eightieth year, he felt that his time in this world was approaching an end.
-At that time, according to the Mahāparinibbāṇa Sutta (Sutta 16 of the Dīgha Nikāya), he and some of his disciples undertook a months-long journey that would take them from Rājagṛha, through Pāṭaliputta, Vesāli, Bhoganagara, and Pāvā, to their final destination at Kushinagar.
-It was at Pāvā that Cunda, a resident of Pāvā, invited the group to a meal that featured a food called sukaramaddava.
-This would prove to be the Buddha's last meal, as he was afflicted by a painful illness resembling dysentery soon after consuming the meal.
+When the Buddha reached his eightieth year, according to the Mahāparinibbāṇa Sutta (Sutta 16 of the Dīgha Nikāya), he and some of his disciples undertook a months-long journey from Rājagṛha, through Pāṭaliputta, Vesāli, Bhoganagara, and Pāvā, to their final destination at Kushinagar.
+At Pāvā Cunda, a resident, invited the group to a meal that featured a food called sukaramaddava.
+Buddha was afflicted by a painful illness resembling dysentery soon after eating it.
 After the meal, the Buddha crossed the Kakkuttha River (now called the Khanua River) and completed his journey to Kushinagar.

 According to the Mahāparinibbāṇa Sutta, the Buddha attained parinirvana shortly after his arrival in Kushinagar.
 Seven days after his parinirvana, the remains of the Buddha were cremated at that location.
 Originally his ashes were to go only to the Sakya clan, to which the Buddha belonged.
-However, six other clans and a king demanded the ashes of the Buddha.
-In order to resolve this dispute, a Brahmin named Drona divided the ashes of the Buddha into eight portions.
-These portions were distributed as follows: to Ajātasattu, king of Magadha; to the Licchavis of Vesāli; to the Sakyas of Kapilavastu; to the Bulis of Allakappa; to the Koliyas of Rāmagāma; to the brahmin of Veṭhadīpa; to the Mallas of Pāvā; and to the Mallas of Kushinagar.
-In addition to these eight portions, two other important relics were distributed at that time: Drona (the brahmin who distributed the relics) received the vessel in which the body had been cremated, and the Moriyas of Pipphalivana received the remaining ashes of the funeral pyre.
+Six other clans and a king demanded the ashes of the Buddha.
+To resolve the dispute a Brahmin named Drona divided the ashes into eight portions, distributed as follows: to Ajātasattu, king of Magadha; to the Licchavis of Vesāli; to the Sakyas of Kapilavastu; to the Bulis of Allakappa; to the Koliyas of Rāmagāma; to the brahmin of Veṭhadīpa; to the Mallas of Pāvā; and to the Malls of Kushinagar.
+In addition to these eight portions, two other relics were distributed at that time: Drona (the brahmin who distributed the relics) received the vessel in which the body had been cremated, and the Moriyas of Pipphalivana received the remaining ashes of the funeral pyre.
 According to Buddhaghosa, Each of these ten portions was placed in a reliquary (such as the Kanishka casket or the Bimaran casket) and buried in a tumulus.
 These tumuli have been expanded or reconstructed over many centuries to form large stupas.
 Of these, the only one which remains intact is the Ramagrama stupa in Ramgram, Nepal.

-5th century CE - 18th century CE

-During the medieval period, Kushinagar was under the suzerainty of Kalachuri kings.
-The city was largely abandoned after the Islamic invasions of the 12th century, although the region was ruled over by a Rajput king named Madan Singh in the 15th century.